Lorenzo-274/Thesis_Appendix/README.md

 - **Input Data**
   - `M&A deals dataset.xlsx` – Anonymized dataset of M&A announcements used as input for the model.

-  - `knowledge_base_signals.xlsx` – Empirical knowledge base containing the key variables historically associated with CAR in M&A transactions.
+  - `knowledge_base_signals.xlsx` – Empirical knowledge base containing the key variables historically associated with CAR in M&A transactions, as identified in the literature           review.
 For each variable, the file specifies:
                                         - the expected direction of its impact on acquiror and/or target's CAR (positive or negative)
                                         - the strength of the supporting empirical evidence (source count, p-values and relative significance_score).